hypermodularity/hypermodularity.com/README.md

 + e.g. by assembling a infrastructure of organisation from a large amount of elements

+Hypermodularity it's about processes (object) not about processes (verb.)

 ### Synonyms

 + Super Modularity
 + Extreme Modularity